datagravity-ai/diagnostics/README.md

 - **Sensitive Data**: ConfigMap values are collected (review before sharing)
 - **Network Access**: Script connects to your Anomalo instance for health metrics
 - **File Permissions**: Ensure the script has appropriate permissions to read system information

-## Contributing

-To contribute improvements to the diagnostic tools:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly on different platforms
-5. Submit a pull request

-## License

-This diagnostic tool is provided as-is for Anomalo customers and support teams.